theos/headers/README.md

     If modules are supported by the compiler, `#import` of headers from a module will be translated to equivalent `@import` statements.
 * Any headers under an [OSI-approved license](https://opensource.org/licenses) can be included here.
 Please add its license to [LICENSE.md](LICENSE.md).
+  * That being said, please try to avoid including headers that are vended by their respective authors in separate, cross-platform "dev" packages (e.g., `openssl`, `libarchive`, etc)